angular/material-start/README.md

   </body>
 ```

-### Step #4:
+### Step #4: Dynamic, Mock Data

+Here you will replace the hard-coded HTML with dynamic, mock user data.
+Let's do this in 2 stages:

+  *  Build custom application logic for load the mock user data
+  *  Build the HTML markup to render the dynamic, mock data

 <span style="font-size:10px;">@see [tutorial_4.html](https://github.com/angular/material-start/blob/es5-tutorial/app/tutorial_4.html#L85-L91)<span>

 Here you integrate your custom, application logic.

-* Define a Angular module for your custom code
+* Define a Angular module 'users' for your custom code
 * Define your data services, models, and controllers
-* Load your custom code
+* Load your custom code using script tags
-* Register your Angular module for runtime DI
+* Configure your 'starterApp' to require (have a dependency upon) both 'ngMaterial' and 'users'.

 ```html
 <script src="./src/users/Users.js"></script>